michaeladler/notmuch-mailmover/README.md

 Running `notmuch-mailmover` for the first time will create `$XDG_CONFIG_HOME/notmuch-mailmover/config.yaml`.
 Then edit the file as you like, see below for an example.
+Alternatively, it's possible to write the configuration in Lua 5.4 by creating `config.lua` instead.
+See the provided [config.lua](example/config.lua) for an example.

 The configuration is largely self-explanatory, except perhaps for the choice of the `rule_match_mode`.
 You need to decide whether you want your rules to be pairwise distinct (meaning the queries must not overlap) or ambiguous (where the first or last matching rule wins).